 It is nice to see the gathering of technology enthusiasts of their community, crafters, educators/students, tinkers, engineers, hobbyist, and commercial exhibitors all in one melting pot.
 Outstanding and novel items on display here which really catches your eye are lacking in the Singapore Maker Fairs, which I look forward to in future fairs.
 Of course it won’t be fair to compare this to the degree of ingenuity and craftiness of the Makers in the US.

-However, I find it saddening at how the current Singapore education system does not equip kids these days in hand-on skills and general knowledge for inventorship, or at least in areas beyond textbooks and exams.
-Children in Singapore are not as street smart as those in other developed western countries and we fair very badly on the creativity realm.
+However, I find it saddening at how the current Singapore education system does not effectively equip kids these days in hand-on skills and general knowledge for inventor ship.
+Undoubtedly, we should encourage kids to at least look in areas beyond, textbooks, the classroom and exams.
+Noticeably, school kids in Singapore are not as street smart as those in other developed western countries.
+We do fair rather badly on the creativity realm.

-much of the focus of the Maker Faire is to introduce the concept of making to the masses, particularly arousing interest in children and their parents to take up interest and even career choices in science, technology and engineering.
+much of the focus of the Maker Faire is to introduce the concept of making to the masses, particularly arousing interest in children and their parents to take up interest and even career choices in science, technology, engineering and mathematics.

-This is also of concern as Singapore is facing a shortage of engineers, scientists and people in the technical line of work, given Singaporeans (parents and students alike) often being more “economic-oriented” in job selection.
-This includes seeing technical work in Singapore being “economically unattractive”, “laborious” and “not favorable” in society, in the likes of cushy and more prestigious say, banking, finance and medical jobs.
+Moreover, this is also of concern as Singapore is facing a shortage of engineers and scientists in the technical line of work.
+Given Singaporeans (parents and students alike) often being more “economic-oriented” in job selections.
+Also, this includes viewing technical work in Singapore being “economically unattractive”, “laborious” and “not favorable” in society.
+This is in the likes of cushy and more prestigious job industries, such as banking, law, finance and medicine.

 And we do hope we have subsequent runs of Singapore Maker Faire to change that mindset.
-Impressions are slowly changing.
+Thankfully, impressions today are slowly changing.
 Singapore is in generally showing its dedication into building a Smart Nation, where hands-on learning and the Maker Culture are key innovation enablers.
-Innovation (as buzzy of the over used buzz words you can every encounter here) is key to a country’s survival, and good inventions often originate from actually putting a good idea down to work.
-A strong DIY culture and inventorship is essential to get these ideas into reality.
+Innovation (also an overused buzz word) is key to a country’s survival.
+Good inventions often originate from actually putting a good idea down to work.
+But a strong DIY culture and inventor ship is essential to get these ideas into reality.

 And that said is the essence of the Maker movement.